stephan227/d3-puerto-rico-earthquakes/Readme.md

 https://github.com/stephan227/d3-puerto-rico-earthquakes.git

-This repo contains an html page with a visualization of earthquakes that occurred from December 26, 2019 to January 14, 2020.
+This repo contains an html page with a visualization of earthquakes that occurred from December 26, 2019 to January 15, 2020.

 The vizualization is made using D3.js

-## Repo

 ## Demo